ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.tuya/README.md

 Some images for some mobile OS can be found at the [Proxy-Page](PROXY.md).

+## Not for Battery powered devices
+Battery powered devices are normally NOT supported by this adapter!
+The reason is that they are not online all the time to save power.
+Whenever they get a signal, thay go online, send the update to the the Tuya cloud servers and go offline again.
+They do not emit any UDP packages or are online long enough so that the adapter could connect to them.
+A soon as someone finds a way to directly fetch data from the Tuya cloud this may change.

 ## Credits
-The work of the adapter would not had been possible without the great work of @codetheweb and @NorthernMan54 (https://github.com/codetheweb/tuyapi) and https://github.com/clach04/python-tuya and many more.
+The work of the adapter would not had been possible without the great work of @codetheweb, @kueblc and @NorthernMan54 (https://github.com/codetheweb/tuyapi) and https://github.com/clach04/python-tuya and many more.

 ## Todo
 * enhance testing: state checks and setState's